andrew/vid/SPEC.md

 The VID is stable across file renames and moves (only the bytes enter the hash), unrelated edits elsewhere in the file (the function path hashes only the function range), changes to per-package metadata (not an input), and changes to which package the file ships in (the same vulnerable function copied into many packages produces one VID matching every copy).

 The VID changes when any byte inside the function range changes, including whitespace, comments, renamed locals, reformatter passes, line-ending changes, or `git autocrlf` translations on cross-platform checkouts.

 It also changes when the function is moved to a file in a language with no bundled grammar, because the construction would shift from the function path to the file fallback and hash a different range of bytes.

-The pinned tree-sitter grammar version can in principle change the byte range it reports for a given function, which would also change the VID, though boundary detection is the most stable property of these grammars in practice.
+The pinned tree-sitter grammar version can in principle change the byte range it reports for a given function, which would also change the VID.
+Boundary detection is the most stable property of these grammars in practice, but the test corpus does not yet measure cross-grammar boundary drift directly.

 ### Collision resistance

 Truncating the SHA-256 digest to 120 bits leaves a collision-finding work factor of about 2^60 and a preimage-finding work factor of about 2^120 against arbitrary inputs.
 Accidental collision between unrelated functions is not a practical concern at any plausible corpus size.

-Collision against a *known* target is cheaper: someone who suspects which package and version a VID refers to can hash every function in that package and check matches, and for popular libraries the candidate space is small and fully public.
+Collision against a *known* target is cheaper.
+Someone who suspects which package and version a VID refers to can hash every function in that package and check matches, and for popular libraries the candidate space is small and fully public.
 A published VID is therefore closer to a pointer than a sealed envelope, which is acknowledged and intentional.

 ### What the construction does not do

-The construction names code rather than packages: the same bytes copied into many packages produce one VID, and the mapping from VID to affected packages lives in whatever record is kept against it.
-It names code rather than vulnerabilities: the VID identifies code being claimed about, with the truth or severity of the claim coming from a different layer.
-No database is required: aliases between VIDs (different sinks for one bug, different artefact versions of one file) sit in whatever record a consumer chooses to keep, not in a central registry.
+The construction names code rather than packages.
+The same bytes copied into many packages produce one VID, and the mapping from VID to affected packages lives in whatever record is kept against it.

+It names code rather than vulnerabilities.
+The VID identifies code being claimed about; the truth or severity of the claim comes from a different layer.

+No database is required.
+Aliases between VIDs (different sinks for one bug, different artefact versions of one file) sit in whatever record a consumer chooses to keep, not in a central registry.

 The model assumes good-faith participants and does not defend against adversaries trying to mint colliding identifiers or precompute VIDs over public code to claim credit.

-Byte normalisation is not performed; light normalisation (LF-only line endings, trimmed trailing whitespace) and AST-based hashing are candidate revisions if real-world reformat churn turns out to be a significant problem, but the current default is literal bytes.
+Byte normalisation is not performed.
+Light normalisation (LF-only line endings, trimmed trailing whitespace) and AST-based hashing are candidate revisions if real-world reformat churn turns out to be a significant problem, but the current default is literal bytes.

 ## Reference implementation